markkoszykowski/Achieva-Shimian-QH270-EDID/README.md

 This repo contains the EDID binary (```shimian.bin```) required to set up the Achieva Shimian QH270 monitor on Linux (tested on Arch Linux with an Apple Mini DisplayPort to Dual-Link DVI Adapter).

 The EDID binary was extracted using MacOS, and then hand modified to make it compliant with the EDID standard.
-In specific, the additional block extension, which contained nullified data, was removed and Block 0's checksum was updated accordingly.
+In specific, the additional extension block, which contained nullified data, was removed and Block 0's checksum was updated accordingly.

 Display configuration: